Lesson 3: Repentance—A Permanent Change of Direction

 Job 42:5-6

-"I have heard of You by the hearing of the ear, but now my eye sees You.
+"I have heard of You by the hearing of the ear, but now my eye

 "Therefore I abhor myself, and repent in dust and ashes."